codingsince1985/UVa/README.md

 License
 ==
-The UVa solutions in Golang are under the terms of the MIT license.
+UVa Online Judge solutions in Golang is under the terms of the MIT license.
 See LICENSE for details.